MariusGrandjean/Saccadic_choice/README.md

-This repository is for saccadic choice task experiments as explained in Crouzet et al. (2010) and Kauffmann et al. (2019).
+This repository is for a saccadic choice task experiment using a similar design as in Crouzet et al. (2010) and Kauffmann et al. (2019).
+The only particularity is that we are also displaying the stimuli along the vertical axis.

 The first prompt will ask informations to create an EDF file.